 Some people have enough money saved to provide for their families, even if they are no longer able to contribute to the family.
-The possibilities are endless, so consider all possibilities and increase or decrease your insurance policy accordingly.
+Consider the possibilities and increase or decrease your insurance policy accordingly.

 Special Life Insurance Options for Military Members and Veterans

-Military members and veterans have special options available to them, including the government-sponsored SGLI plan, available to current military members, and the Veterans Group Life Insurance plan, which is available to veterans.
+Military members and veterans have special options, including the government-sponsored SGLI plan, available to current military members, and the Veterans Group Life Insurance plan, available to veterans.

-These plans may be a good idea, since many civilian plans don’t cover deaths caused by acts of war.
+These low-cost plans may be a good idea since many civilian plans don’t cover deaths caused by acts of war.
 You can also convert your SGLI to VGLI when you leave the service.

-There are also some life insurance plans offered by civilian companies which are great options for military members and veterans.
+There are also some life insurance plans offered by civilian companies that are great options for military members and veterans.
 One good example is life insurance from USAA.

-USAA offers insurance, banking, and investment products, and limits membership to military members, their families, and children of USAA members, so they know what it means to serve.
+USAA offers insurance, banking, and investment products.
+They limit membership to military members, their families, and children of USAA members, so they know what it means to serve.

 The SGLI policy also includes a long-term disability rider called the Traumatic Injury Protection coverage (TSGLI).